Edward3785/Edward3785.github.io/README.md

 ## Websites I Recommend ##
 A website I recommend is [Wikipedia](https://www.wikipedia.org/) - While it may not all be reliable information its useful in getting a grasp on the topic you want to research.

+Another website I use often is [Youtube](https://www.youtube.com/) - It's useful for finding information and also good for some entertainment.
+A good way to waste a day.